llm-bible/llm-bible.github.io/_publications/ozdayi2023controlling.markdown

 bibkey: ozdayi2023controlling
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.11759"}
-tags: ['Security', 'Training Techniques', 'Model Architecture', 'GPT', 'Prompting']
+tags: ['GPT', 'Model Architecture', 'Security', 'Training Techniques', 'Prompting']
 ---
 Large Language Models (LLMs) are known to memorize significant portions of their training data.
 Parts of this memorized content have been shown to be